-''' <!-- lets configure the Camel ActiveMQ to use the ActiveMQ broker declared above --> <bean id="jms" class="org.apache.activemg.camel.component.ActiveMQComponent"> cproperty name="brokerURL" value="tcp://localhost:61610"/> </bean> '''

-Notice: The JMS component is configured in standard Spring beans, but the gem is that the bean id can be referenced from Camel routes - meaning we can do routing using the IMS Component by just using jms: prefix in the route URI.
-What happens is that Camel will find in the Spring Registry for a bean with the id="ims".
-Since the bean id can have arbitrary name you could have named it id="imsbroker" and then referenced to it in the routing as jms bean Creates the Camel JMS component camel- context Defines the package to be scanned for Camel routes.
-Will find the ServerRoutes class and create the routes contained within it component- scan Defines the package to be scanned for Spring stereotype annotations, in this case, to load the "multiplier" bean

 '''

-from="jmsbroker:queue:numbers).to("multiplier");
+<!-- lets configure the Camel ActiveMQ to use the embedded ActiveMQ broker declared

+above -->

+<bean id="jms" class="org.apache.activemq.camel.component.ActiveMQComponent">

+cproperty name="brokerURL" value="vm://myBroker"/>

+</bean>

 '''

+Notice: The JMS component is configured in standard Spring beans, but the gem is that the bean id can be referenced from Camel routes - meaning we can do routing using the JMS Component by just using jms: prefix in the route URI.
+What happens is that Camel will find in the Spring Registry for a bean with the id="jms".
+Since the bean id can have arbitrary name you could have named it id="jmsbroker" and then referenced to it in the routing as from="jmsbroker:queue:numbers).to("multiplier");